ThomasStolt/Get_Vigor165_DSL_Status/README.txt

 #
 # API_KEY_FILE_NAME = "Philips_Hue_API_Key.txt"
 # Create a file with this name and put Philips Hue API Key in it.
-# This file needs to be found by this script (use the same directory)
+# This file needs to be found by the adsl_config.sh script (just use the
+# same directory)
 #
 # GROUP_NR = "17"
-# This is the group of Hue lights, that you want this scrip to control.
+# This is the group of Hue lights, that you want this script to control.
-# At this point, this script has only been tested with Hue Play light bars.
+# At this point, this script has only been tested with "Hue Play" light bars.
 # A simple way of finding out which groups you have is using this
 # request in a browser pointing towards your Hue bridge:
 # http://philipshuebridge/api/<your_API_key>/groups/